wasabipesto/beehive/src/nice/index.md

 Instead of one PC running the search script, now we have a dozen computers running at full blast without stepping on each other's toes.
 Surely we'll find something in no time at all!

-## How long is this thing, anyways?
+## How long is this thing, anyway?

 How far are we going to have to search before we find another nice number?
 In order to figure that out we need two pieces of information:

 1. How large is our search range?
-2. How frequent are nice numbers are in that range?
+2. How frequent are nice numbers in that range?

 We know the first bit, so let's focus on the second.